Rash Vows Reveals the Way of Wisdom

 Wisdom avoids rash vows and treats commitments to God with careful reverence.

-25 It is a snare to a man to make a rash dedication, then later to consider his vows.
+25 It is a trap for a man to dedicate something rashly, only later to reconsider his vows.

 Wisdom avoids rash vows and treats commitments to God with careful reverence.